RECODE for POWER

 - When throwing medicine balls, make sure you are in a safe environment (eg., ensure the ball won’t bounce and hit you in the face; also I’m not a fan of catching medicine balls off of a wall, just let it land).

 “If you are serious about gaining speed and working on your turn this is a MUST.
-I picked up 4mph club head speed and have only been doing it for a week.
+I picked up 10 mph in total club head speed and carrying it 25 yards farther.
 Can’t wait for the impact series.” —J.L.

 “Wow John, this is fantastic!
 Gave me a lot of different feels and a great training/warm up program.” —J.P.